MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/quickstart.md

 ---

-> **💡 Tip: Before You Begin**
+> **💡 Pro-Tip: Before You Start**
 >
-> - `$dnbc4tools` refers to the path of the executable program.
+> - `$dnbc4tools` refers to the executable's path.
 Before running any commands, replace it with the actual installation path.
 For example, if installed in `/opt/software/dnbc4tools3.0beta`, use:
 >   ```shell
 >   /opt/software/dnbc4tools3.0beta/dnbc4tools rna run ...
 >   ```
-> - Use the line continuation character `\` to split long commands into multiple lines for readability.
-If the command is on a single line, omit the backslashes.
+> - Use the line continuation character `\` to split long commands across multiple lines for readability.
+Omit the backslash if the command is on a single line.
-> - Commands in this guide use example paths.
-Adjust all paths according to your specific environment.
+> - The commands in this guide use example paths.
+Adjust all paths to match your specific environment.

 ---